Kalpita-Pawase/Placely/README.md

+Login using the following credentials : username - admin password - 123

 # 📊 Placely – Student Placement Dashboard

 Placely is an interactive **Streamlit web app** that connects to a **MySQL database hosted on Railway** to visualize and filter synthetic student placement data.